mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Meanwhile, another transplanted group of humans was becoming active in the region.
-Like the Zhodani, the Darrians were settled on a habitable world by the Ancients for reasons unknown and were then abandoned there when the Ancients ‘departed’.
+Like the Zhodani, the Darrians were settled on a habitable world by the Ancients for reasons unknown and were then abandoned there when the Ancients 'departed'.
 Darrian was a very habitable world and there was thus less impetus to develop technology than elsewhere.
 The Darrians developed slowly and peacefully.